GERMAN NOTGELD - Oberammergau

 Only twice has the play been interrupted.
 The first one was in 1770 when, due to ‘objectionable material’ in the plays, the state placed a ban on all Passion Plays by the Ecclesiastical Council after request of the Catholic Church.
 Then in 1940, the play was not performed due to the effects of World War II.
 Extra performances were later made to compensate for these interruptions.

 The play has since resumed and continues to be a major draw for tourists from around the world.
-The next play is scheduled to be performed in 2020, and will be the 42nd season.
+However, the Corona-19 pandemic which affected the entire globe caused the play to again be postponed for 2020, but was resumed in 2022.
 The play has grown not only in popularity, but also in size.
 The last play was 8 hours long, and encompassed a theater with seating for 4,700 people, and more than 2,000 (yes, two-thousand!) actors.
 Actors are limited to residents of Oberammergau only.
 Performed 5 days a week from May through September, the next performance is expected to draw over 750,000 spectators.